 - Reduce heat to low.
 Before serving, stir in the vanilla and peppermint extract.

 - Meanwhile, make the whipped cream.
 Combine whipping cream and sugar in the bowl of a stand mixer (fitted with the whisk attachment) or in a large bowl with a hand-mixer.
 Mix on low speed until thickened.

 - Add the essential oil and continue whipping until stiff.
 Peaks should form when you lift the beater(s) from the whipped cream.

 - Ladle the hot chocolate into four mugs.
-Top with whipped cream and a sprinkle of crushed candy canes.
-Garnish with a candy cane.
+Top with whipped cream and a sprinkle of candy canes.
+Garnish with the remaining candy canes.